didomi/challenges/marketing/README.md

 ![Screenshot](./wireframes/screenshot.png)

-The goal of this challenge is to, using the JSON databases attached, recreate and improve this existing module.
+The goal of this challenge is to, using the images and JSON databases attached, recreate and improve this existing module.

 The objective is to:

-* Rebuild the filters with the format of banners.
+* Rebuild the filters with the format of banners (svg files).
-* Add the country filter since each country has its regulation and their specific banner needs (`countries` JSON file).
-The data in the JSON will allow you to display the recommended format by country.
+* Add a second module with the country filter since each country has its regulation and their specific banner needs (`countries` JSON file).
+The data in the JSON will allow you to display the list of countries.
-* Rebuild the bottom graph displaying the consent rate and improve it in order to make it clearer.

 Do not worry too much about the copywriting, you can use the same title and texts.
 However, you are free to reorganize the page layout the way you want.

-You can recreate the consent rate barometer at the bottom with a UI library (we recommend D3.js but it is not a requirement).
+You can create the filter by country component at the bottom the way you want, with a UI library or from scratch.
 You have full freedom to add more charts or any text, add design elements you think might make sense to improve the existing page.

 **Review session**